-Pharmacies in areas with dense provision of pharmacies remain excluded from the PhAS.
+Pharmacies in areas with dense provision of pharmacies remain excluded from the scheme.
 In areas with high numbers of pharmacies, public access to NHS pharmaceutical services is not at risk.
 The scheme is focused on areas that may be at risk of reduced access, for example, where a local population relies on a single pharmacy.

-DSPs, DACs, LPS contractors and dispensing doctors remain ineligible for the scheme.
+Distance Selling Pharmacies (DSPs), DACs, LPS contractors and dispensing doctors remain ineligible for the scheme.